marathon-speedrun-developers/devel/readme.md

 devel.marathonruns.net is the official, certified fresh portal of the Marathon Speedrun Developers.

-# What do we do?
+## What do we do?

-We're responsble for [mirata], the Marathon scenario setup and management wizard, [mrupload], the program used for uploading runs and their metadata to the leaderboardm, and the unofficial [nightly] builds of Aleph One.
+We're responsble for [mirata], the Marathon scenario setup and management wizard, [mrupload] and [mrupload classic], the system used for uploading runs and their metadata to the leaderboardm, and the unofficial [nightly] builds of Aleph One.

+## Who are we?

+### tbcr: Surpreme Leader
+basic bio here

+### hyp3rdriv3: Sysadmin
+hyp3rdriv3 is a 22 year old human male who lives in the DC metro.
+He is responsible for maintaining our Atlassian products, [Bamboo](https://bamboo.marathonruns.net), [JIRA](https://jira.marathonruns.net), and [Confluence](https://marathonspeedrun.atlassian.net/wiki/spaces/MRUNS/overview), and he is the only one batshit crazy enough to whack them into submission when they act up.